London Fashion Week tailors to Barbie fans and Nineties cool girls on day four

 Closing with the city’s darling designer Christopher Kane, it was a mixed bag that both celebrated London’s creative effervescence and remained duly mindful of the context.
 Striking this balance through empowerment, glamour and brilliance, the collections put the women in womenswear in an unequivocally femme offering that juxtaposed the androgyny and co-ed casting prevalent in Saturday’s collections from SS Daley, Eudon Choi and JW Anderson.

-Kicking off the proceedings, Albanian-born Nensi Dojaka gave an exquisite ode to the female body, drawing every editor and influencer worth their Tik-Tok or Instagram following to the strip-lit pews of a North London photography studio.
+Kicking off the proceedings, Albanian-born Nensi Dojaka gave an exquisite ode to the female body, drawing every editor and influencer worth their Tik-Tok or Instagram following to the strip-lit pews of a north London photography studio.
 Here, they were greeted with white confetti and hydrangeas for each guest, a pure detail that brought home today’s significance.

 “The flower was quite literal,” she explained backstage.
 “But it was also in the drapes.”
 Indeed, the floral motif was felt in sprawling trains and broaches that anchored criss-cross spaghetti straps.
 Fluttering trousers that softened into sheath, contoured bodysuits with O-ring hardware and lurex garters cut with angular relief all spoke to a woman at home in her body.

-These were clothes to strike a pose in à la Grace Jones.
-Not surprising, then, that image-maker Jean-Paul Goode was the starting reference for Dojaka.
+These were clothes to strike a pose in a la Grace Jones.
+Not surprising, then, that imagemaker Jean-Paul Goode was the starting reference for Dojaka.
 Assured, the Dojaka girl, it seems, is happy to flash skin but only on her own terms.
 Erogenous zones, these are not.

 Rather, this was Dojaka proving that what you don’t show counts as much as what you do.
-Her third time showing on the official Fashion Week schedule, the smattering of shoes, the now-signature deployment of intricate lingerie design, and the introduction of denim and footwear, has officially cemented her status as a London fixture.
+Her third time showing on the official fashion week schedule, the smattering of shoes, the now-signature deployment of intricate lingerie design, and the introduction of denim and footwear, has officially cemented her status as a London fixture.
 Dojaka has found her feet.
 Her go-to shoe?
 Crystal-embellished kitten heels guaranteed to slay.

 Next, the fashion pack jostled into the white-bricked walls of Yeomanry House in central London for 16Arlington.
 Evidently, the weekend fatigue was starting to settle in, with guests clutching their takeaway coffees on the FROW, and keeping their sunglasses firmly on.